PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 We kept improving internal architecture and technology with the Symfony migration.
 15 new pages have been migrated (including the order pages), completing almost 55% of the back office migration.

-More than 160 bugs have been fixed for the 1.7.7.0 (vs 110 for the 1.7.6.0), including 11 highly expected bug fixes, 5 front-office notable fixes and 5 back-office notable fixes.
+More than 160 bugs have been fixed for the 1.7.7.0 (vs 110 for the 1.7.6.0), including 11 highly expected bug fixes, 5 front office notable fixes, and 5 back office notable fixes.

 ## Download